4awpawz/buster/README.md

 ## features
 1. Buster can copy your files using MD5 hash-based file names and if required makes backups of them incorporating their original file names

 1. Buster can search your files, looking for references to files by their original file names, and replaces those references with their corresponding MD5 hash-based file names

 1. Buster can optionally save a manifest to a file called *manifest.json*

+1. Buster can optionally *restore* your files to their original state

-1. Buster can be configured using the command line, *.buster.json*, or *package.json*
+1. Buster can be configured using the *command line*, *.buster.json*, and *package.json*

+1. Buster supports *globs and excludes*

-1. Buster can be called and configured programmatically
+1. Buster can be called and configured *programmatically*

 ## installation
     # installing locally